If you’re the type of person who puts way too much pressure on yourself, you could be risking more than unnecessary stress.

 In fact, people who have intense feelings of responsibility, such as blaming themselves for negative outcomes beyond their control, may be more likely to develop obsessive-compulsive disorder (OCD) or generalized anxiety disorder (GAD), according to a new study in the International Journal of Cognitive Therapy.

 Using an online questionnaire, researchers surveyed American college students to determine whether a sense of “inflated responsibility” was a predictor of OCD or GAD.
 Those who scored high on questions about responsibility were more likely to show behaviors present in people with OCD or GAD.

 But what exactly are these two disorders, anyway?
-People with OCD have unwanted and repeated thoughts, feelings, and/or behaviors (obsessions) that drive them to do something over and over (compulsions), according to the National Institutes of Health.
-GAD is characterized by frequent, hard-to-control anxiety.
+People with OCD have unwanted and repeated thoughts or feelings (obsessions) that drive them to do something over and over (compulsions) in an attemot to relieve anxiety.
+According to the National Institutes of Health GAD is characterized by frequent, hard-to-control anxiety.

 That’s not to say that everyone who occasionally feels anxious or has repetitive thoughts has one of these disorders.
 Instead, it’s the intensity and frequency of the symptoms, plus how much they interfere with your life, that determine whether they’re those thoughts and feelings mean something more, explains study author Yoshinori Sugiura, associate professor at the University of Hiroshima, in a press release.
 Only a qualified health care professional can give you an official diagnosis.

 Could Inflated Responsibility Be a Cause of OCD or GAD?

 With these disorders and other mental health conditions, the underlying cause isn’t always well understood.
 Most researchers believe they’re driven by many complex factors.
 That said, Sugiura and the rest of the research team behind the study aimed to find a common cause for these disorders and to simplify the many theories surrounding them.